New Hampshire

 State of Maine Elections & Voting

-• November 3 Deadline to vote by absentee ballot in person at the clerk’s office
+• October 31 Deadline to request absentee ballot or vote by absentee ballot in person at the clerk’s office

 To register to vote in Maine, you must: